n1ru4l/graphql-live-query/README.md

 There is no live query implementation that is not tied to a specific database out there (or at least I did not see any).
 This implementation serves as an example how it could be done without being tied to any database.

 GraphQL already has a solution for real-time: Subscriptions.
-However those feel very verbose when having to update the store on the client a lot.
-I think they are better off for triggering side effects such as "play a sound".
-For data I query I rather want the "updates without additional effort "developer experience on the frontend without having to do some cache wizardry (which often results in simply triggering a query refetch anyways cause nobody understands the cache code anymore).
+Subscriptions are the right tool for responding to events.
+An example for this would be triggering a sound or showing a toast message once a new message has been received.
+Subscriptions are also often used for updating existing query results on the client.
+Depending on the complexity cache update code can eventually become pretty bloated.
+Often it is more straight-forward to simply refetch the query once a subscription event is received.

+Live queries however should feel magically and update the UI with the latest data from the server without having to do some cache update wizardry.

 ## Concept